laurent22/joplin/readme/apps/mfa.md

 Multi-Factor Authentication (MFA), also known as Two Factor Authentication (2FA),  enhances your account security by requiring more than just a password to log in.

-If you can't generate your authentication code because you have lost access to your smartphone, for example, you will need to use one of the recovery codes to log in.

-## Recovery codes

-When you enable MFA, Joplin Cloud will show you a list of codes, that you should save in somewhere safe.
-Each code can only be used once, but you can generate new codes, if necessary, from your profile page.

 ## How to enable MFA